LeeAnnEditor/o365hq/blog/Make your way to zero-trust network security with Microsoft 365.md

 Microsoft has recently added two cool features to these conditions.
-The first one is that now *conditional access policies may be assigned by roles*, so if you want, for example, your Exchange admin to be under a specific policy, that's much easier to do.
-The other new thing is that you'll have the full support for B2B, as you may grant access to business partners under conditions you prefer.
+The first one is that now *conditional access policies may be assigned by roles*, so if you want, your Exchange admin to be under a specific policy, for example, that's much easier to do.
+The other new thing is that you'll have full support for B2B, as you may grant access to business partners under conditions you prefer.

 ![](https://o365hq.com/images/340.png)

-Every internal, and external application, whether it's Microsoft, and third-party SaaS, or your on-premises applications (connected through the app proxy), may be under the management of the conditional access, creating consistent security model for all workloads.
+Every internal and external application, whether it's Microsoft, a third-party SaaS, or your on-premises applications (connected through the app proxy), may be under the management of the conditional access, creating a consistent security model for all workloads.

 ![](https://o365hq.com/images/346.png)

-Below the setting of sign-in risk as a selector is shown --- one just has to pick the proper risk levels to fire that policy on.
+Below, the setting of sign-in risk as a selector is shown --- one just has to pick the proper risk levels to fire that policy.

 ![](https://o365hq.com/images/338.png)

 It's high time to look at the controls that are applied when the policy matches.
-In the first section of *Grant* controls, you pick extra stuff users will be required to do (like [MFA]{.caps}) or to have (like a complaint or [AAD]{.caps} joined device) to get access.
+In the first section of *Grant* controls, you pick extra things users will be required to do (like [MFA]{.caps}) or to have (like a complaint or [AAD]{.caps} joined device) to get access.